Skip to main content

 Assumptions

-• Tool execution requests pass through control-plane authorization.
+• Tool execution requests pass through control-plane authorization in the traced execution path.

 Invalid when